What is evidence?

 - Accounting records

 - Minutes from strata council meetings or annual general meetings

 What are some common kinds of evidence?

-- Photos – photos help the CRT understand your dispute.
-Photos are particularly helpful in showing damage, physical layouts, or things that are difficult to describe.
+- Photos or videos can help the CRT understand your dispute.
+They are particularly helpful in showing damage, physical layouts, or things that are difficult to describe.
 Please submit clear photos with a high resolution.
-Include a description of what is shown in the photo, and the date the photo was taken.
+Include a description of what is shown in the photo or video, and the date it was taken.